Yubo-Huang/Yubo-Huang.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 Welcome to my personal page.
-I am currently a PhD student at the University of Warwick and expect to obtain my degree in the autumn of this year.
-My research interests include developing cutting-edge deep learning-based control techniques and applying them to autonomous systems such as wind and tidal turbines, as well as unmanned aerial and surface vehicles.
+I am currently a Senior Research Associate at the University of Bristol.
+My current research focuses on designing high-performance algorithms to accelerate numerical weather model calculations.
+Additionally, I am interested in developing advanced deep learning-based control techniques and applying them to autonomous systems, including wind and tidal turbines, as well as unmanned aerial and surface vehicles.

 News
 ======
+- 02 March 2024: My paper 'Wind Farm Control via Offline Reinforcement Learning with Adversarial Training' is accepted by IEEE Transactions on Automation Science and Engineering
 - 08 May.
-2023: My application for participating in the EUTOPIA Impact School has been approvaled by Warwick.
+2024: My application for participating in the EUTOPIA Impact School has been approvaled by Warwick.
 Hello Germany!
 - 30 Sep.
-2023: I have completed the half-year internship (secondment) at National Grid ESO.
+2024: I have completed the half-year internship (secondment) at National Grid ESO.

 Awesome Projects
 ======